-The purpose of a Wellbeing Ultrasound varies depending on your pregnancy but may include:
+The purpose of a Wellbeing Ultrasound varies depending on your pregnancy, but often are used to:

-- Evaluating the growth and health of the baby/babies
+- Evaluate the growth and health of the baby/babies

-- Confirming the baby's position in preparation for delivery
+- Confirm the baby's position in preparation for delivery

-- Measuring the size of the fetus and estimating fetal weight
+- Measure the size of the fetus and estimate fetal weight

 Not all women need ultrasounds in their third trimester.
 Your doctor may refer you for a 3rd-trimester ultrasound if there are signs of increased concern for you or your pregnancy or childbirth.

 Your doctor may want you to have a 3rd trimester ultrasound if: